 On Tuesday 19 September, we celebrated the life and work of one of our most impactful alumni, Dr Charles Perkins.

-This year marked the 21st anniversary of the Dr Charles Perkins Oration and Memorial Prize.
-We are proud to have partnered with the ABC as the host broadcaster to bring you this special online event with keynote speaker Tony McAvoy SC.
+This year marked the 22nd anniversary of the Dr Charles Perkins Oration and Memorial Prize.
+We are proud partners of the ABC, as the host broadcaster bringing you this special event with keynote speaker, Larissa Baldwin.

 A proud Arrernte and Kalkadoon woman, Rachel Perkins has worked as an Australian film and television director, producer, and screenwriter.
 Throughout 2023, she has been deeply immersed in vital efforts concerning The Voice to Parliament, passionately advocating for the impending referendum's importance and enlightening individuals about the positive transformations it promises for First Nations.
 Her lifelong dedication revolves around enhancing Australians' understanding of Indigenous history and culture.

 Rachel has dedicated her life’s work to better inform Australians on the history of Indigenous people and culture.
 Rachel's career in Film and Media for over 30 years has led her to become an educator, leader, and mentor.
 She has been inspiring the next generations of First Nations storytellers.
 Most recently has taken this year off from her filmmaking to dedicate herself towards the Yes campaign, advocating and promoting the importance of The Voice To Parliament.

 In 1965, as a student at the University of Sydney, Charles Perkins organised a student bus tour around New South Wales.
 This was called the Freedom Ride, and it highlighted the state of race relations in Australia.
 It is recognised as one of Australia's most significant civil rights events.